michaelbrusegard/dotfiles/README.md

 ## Darwin systems (Nix-darwin)

-First install MacOS normally by following the default installation guide on the Mac.
+First install macOS normally by following the default installation guide on the mac.
 To access the installer hold the power button during boot to access recovery options.
 Then go through all the sections below for the initial setup.

 ### Screenshots